Parkinson’s Disease and Assisted Living

 Staff should be on the lookout for swallowing difficulties (signs include clearing the throat when eating or a “gurgling” vocal quality during meals), for instance, as this is a common condition in people with advanced Parkinson’s.
 Staff should also keep a close eye on changes in physical function and should always check residents’ ability to communicate basic needs and ideas.

-A Multidisciplinary Approach Can Work Best
+How a Multidisciplinary Approach Can Work Best

 People living with Parkinson’s disease may benefit from many interventions besides medication.
 With this in mind, search for assisted living communities that provide a multidisciplinary treatment approach to managing care.

 - Licensed nurse as well as other nursing staff

 - Speech therapist

 It may also be helpful to have a counselor, psychiatrist or psychologist on board if your parent (or partner) is experiencing anxiety or depression.